ahlstromcj/seq66/README.md

             when the pattern editor is opened.
 The "Record toggle" popup menu entry and MIDI control also support this functionality.
         *   Modified the inverse color palette slightly.
-        *   Restore missing table header in Mutes tab.
+        *   Restored missing table header in Mutes tab.
     *   Version 0.99.9:
         *   Added an "Input Bus Routing" feature, where each pattern can be set to receive events from a given input buss.
 Selectable from